PeterMarshall29/onlinebook7/_sources/jupyternotebooks/FirstProgram2.md

 # First C++ program.

+Primordial <wiki:gravitational_waves> are hypothesized to arise from <wiki:cosmic_inflation>, a faster-than-light expansion just after the <wiki:big_bang>.

 Type the following code into the empty code window below.
 Please type the code exactly as shown.
 TIP computers cannot correct your mistakes for you!!